nordlinglab/RBT/README.md

 2. Normalize ranks to a [0, 1] interval.
 3. Scale normalized ranks to the full dynamic range of the image type. (e.g. the full dynamic range of a unit16 image is [0, 65535].)
 4. Replace original pixel intensities with the scaled ranks.

+# How to Apply RBT in Your Work

+- **For MATLAB Users**
+  Call the `RBT.m` function from your main script.

+- **For Python Users**
+  Call the `RBT.py` function from your main script.

+Make sure to specify the path to your input image and the directory where you want to save the output images in your main code.